-Deer Hill Foundation (DHF) was established to offer the unique experience of wilderness and service expeditions with Deer Hill to those who would otherwise be unable to afford it.
+The Deer Hill Foundation (DHF) was established to offer the unique experience of wilderness and service expeditions with Deer Hill to those who would otherwise be unable to afford it.
 Most contributions come from individuals and families who have been personally touched by the rewards of a Deer Hill program.
-Several community organizations support DHF, as well.
+Several community organizations support DHF as well.
 Since its inception in 1998, DHF has sponsored over 1,500 scholarships.
 Please consider making a donation that fits your budget.

-If you are interested in applying for a scholarship to attend a summer program, complete the online screening form on the Scholarship Information page to determine eligibility.
+If you are interested in applying for a scholarship to attend a summer program, please complete the online Scholarship Award Application

 How Your Contribution Helps